arfeo/find-and/README.md

 * `changeProps`: replace some existing props of the found object.
 * `removeObject`: remove the found object.
 * `returnFound`: get the found object, or an object array if there's more than one object found.
+* `insertObjectBefore`: insert an object before the found object if the found object's parent is array.
+* `insertObjectAfter`: insert an object after the found object if the found object's parent is array.

 ## Installation